 - About 40% of the country’s population live below the poverty line (on less than $1.25 a day).
 It’s one of the poorest countries in the world.

-- Lesotho became a British protectorate in 1868 (after the Basotho war against the Boers of the Orange Free State).
+- The country became a British protectorate in 1868 (after the Basotho war against the Boers of the Orange Free State).

 - The country is governed by a parliamentary system and constitutional monarchy.
-King Letsie III is the current king of Lesotho and Pakalitha Mosisili is the prime minister of the country.
+King Letsie III is the current king and Pakalitha Mosisili is the prime minister of the country.

-- Lesotho is a member of the Southern African Development Community (SADC), the Southern African Customs Union (SACU), the United Nations (UN), the African Union, the Non-Aligned Movement and the Commonwealth of Nations.
+- The country is a member of the Southern African Development Community (SADC), the Southern African Customs Union (SACU), the United Nations (UN), the African Union, the Non-Aligned Movement and the Commonwealth of Nations.

 - Lesotho is the Southernmost landlocked country in the world.